Marie Byrd Land: Mountain ranges, peaks, summits, and sub-ice topography

 Due to the burial of the continental basement of MBL by the WAIS, mountain ranges are exposed towards the coast of MBL where ice thickness is smaller.
 Prominent ranges include the Ford Ranges in western MBL, The Flood Range, the Executive Committee Range, and the Kohler Range.
-The Ford Ranges are the most extensive and include more than six individual named mountains groups.
+The Ford Ranges are the most extensive and include more than six individual named mountain groups.
 The Executive Committee Range includes five volcanoes, some proposed to be dormant or active.
 The Flood Range comprises a linear chain of Neogene and Quaternary age volcanoes.
-The Fosdick mountains in the northern Ford Ranges are a thirty-kilometer-long span of Cretaceous metamorphic rocks.
-Most other exposed rock in MBL is Paleozoic metamorphosed sedimentary rock and granitiods, and Mesozoic granitiod.
+The Fosdick mountains in the northern Ford Ranges are a 30-kilometer-long span of Cretaceous metamorphic rocks.
+Most other exposed rock in MBL is Paleozoic metamorphosed sedimentary rock and granitoid, and Mesozoic granitoid.

 Away from the coasts, the WAIS buries individual mountains and ranges that are not named, the exception being major features such as the Bentley Subglacial Trench.

-Marie Byrd Seamount (70°0′S 118°0′W) is a seamount named in association with Marie Byrd Land; name approved June, 1988 (Advisory Committee on Undersea Features, 228).
+Marie Byrd Seamount (70°0′S 118°0′W) is a seamount named in association with Marie Byrd Land; name approved June 1988 (Advisory Committee on Undersea Features, 228).